coderefinery/ase-workshop-2019/ase-talk.md

 also help you, the test writer, better understand the intent of what you're about to build.

-You'll be writing a number of tests for each behaviour in the system.
+You'll be writing a number of tests for each behavior in the system.
 Think about the set of test names as a concordance that quickly provides a developer with a concise summary of that behavior.
 The easier the test names are to digest, the more quickly you and other developers will find